diogo-aos/CarND-Vehicle-Detection/devlog.md

 I should also parallelize the pipeline (one scale per process).
 I also want to reduce the spatial features to 16x16 and see the effect.

+# too many false positives
+2017-06-10 17:15

+I think using only 25% of the positive dataset is a bit too little.
+I'll train a new classifier with 50%.

+Isabella also suggested processing the dataset by hand to remove contiguous frames from the dataset.